The Bankrate promise

 Welcome bonus winner: Chase Sapphire Preferred

-The Chase Sapphire Preferred’s welcome bonus is worth up to $750 when you book travel through the Chase Ultimate Rewards portal.
+The Chase Sapphire Preferred’s welcome bonus, on the other hand, is worth $750 when you book travel through the Chase Ultimate Rewards portal.
 This is thanks to a 25 percent points boost for travel redemptions through Ultimate Rewards, making your points worth 1.25 cents apiece.
-However, if you transfer your points to the right Chase travel partner, we estimate per Bankrate’s valuations that your points could be worth up to 2 cents each, making your bonus worth up to $1,200.
+However, if you transfer your points to the right Chase travel partner, we estimate per Bankrate’s valuations that your points could be worth around 2.0 cents each, making your bonus worth about $1,200.

 Depending on your spending habits, you could accumulate a lot of points with either of these travel cards.
 However, the Citi Premier is generally better for everyday purchases, while the Chase Sapphire Preferred is better for travel-related purchases.